 What formalities need to be done before Deep Brain Stimulation (DBS) surgery?

-There are a few formalities that need to be completed before DBS surgery is done:
+There are a few formalities to complete before DBS surgery:

 1) VERIFYING THE DIAGNOSIS:

 First and foremost, the diagnosis of Parkinson’s disease needs to be confirmed.
-This is done by a careful history and examination.
-But in addition, a small therapeutic experiment is also done.
+A careful history and examination are critical.
+But, in addition, a small therapeutic experiment is also done.

-You will be asked to stop taking your Parkinson’s medications for at least 12 hours and come to the hospital in the early morning.
-There, the neurologist will carefully examine you and give you a score for motor functioning – this is done using a very lengthy scale called the UPDRS-scoring system.
+Levodopa Challenge Test: You will be asked to stop taking your Parkinson’s medications for at least 12 hours and come to the hospital in the early morning.
+There, the Neurologist will carefully examine you and give you a score for motor functioning.
+He/She will use a very lengthy scale called the UPDRS-scoring system.